Candidate Filing

 Each candidate for office must affirm when they file their candidate filing form that they meet (or will meet within constitutional and statutory deadlines) the qualifications prescribed by the Constitution and laws of the U.S. and the State of Montana.

-If you are interested in running as a candidate for one of Montana’s qualified political parties, check the status of parties currently qualified for the ballot at https://sosmt.gov/elections/parties.
+If you are interested in running as a candidate for one of Montana’s qualified political parties, or as a write-in candidate, independent or as a representative of a party that has not qualified for the ballot in Montana.
+Use the resources below.

 The Elections and Voter Services Division is not responsible for campaign or lobbying issues.
 A separate agency, the Commissioner of Political Practices, has jurisdiction over campaign finance and campaign issues.
 The commissioner also monitors and enforces laws relating to lobbying disclosure and ethical standards of conduct for legislators, public officers, and state employees.